There are many benefits to life insurance, namely protecting your family or business from financial loss in the event of your death.

 Final Expense Life Insurance

-If you’ve ever watched daytime TV and have seen the commercials from companies like Globe Life about life insurance for seniors aged fifty to eighty-five, you have a basic idea of what final expense insurance is all about.
+If you’ve ever watched daytime TV and have seen commercials from companies like Globe Life (about life insurance for seniors aged 50to 85), you have a basic idea of what final expense insurance is all about.

 Sometimes called burial insurance, these policies are strictly for older adults who no longer have term life insurance policies and no longer qualify for many other policy types.